 Moving out soon?
 Cleaning your old place may be the last thing on your mind, but it should be as much a priority as anything else on your apartment moving checklist — especially if you’re expecting (or hoping) to get your security deposit back.
 When I’ve got a lot to juggle, I find it especially helpful to make a list of everything that needs to get done, one-by-one.
 Creating a move-out cleaning checklist — and getting to cross it off as I go — is one of the best ways to get quick hits of satisfaction and accomplishment during this tedious moving task.

-Having done the dirty work myself more times than I care to count, I’m ready to pass on the nitty-gritty details for what you need to clean, as well a where, how, and why.
+Having done the dirty work myself more times than I care to count, I’m ready to pass on the nitty-gritty details for what you need to clean, as well as where, how, and why.
 Armed with this handy rental move-out cleaning checklist, you’ll have the best chance of not only getting your security deposit back but also avoiding getting slapped with surprise fees.

 I’ll also answer the most common questions, like whether it’s worth hiring someone and how much you might expect to pay for a professional move-out cleaning.
 By the end of this blog, you’ll have the know-how to get your apartment in sparkling move-out condition, so you can move on to what you’re really looking forward to — having fun getting settled into your new place.